mets/METS-primer/Chapter-3.md

 or segment of an integral file.
 When used in the context of a `<par>` or `<seq>` element, however, an area element can point either to an integral file or to a segment of a file as necessary.

-#### Area -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-FILEID (*IDREF/R*): An attribute which provides the XML ID value that identifies the `<file>` element in the `<fileSec>` that then points to and/or contains the digital content represented by the `<area>` element.
-It must contain an ID value represented in an ID attribute associated with a `<file>` element in the `<fileSec>` element in the same METS document.

-SHAPE (*string/O*): An attribute that can be used as in HTML to define the shape of the relevant area within the content file pointed to by the `<area>` element.
-Typically this would be used with image content (still image or video frame) when only a portion of an integral image map pertains.
-If SHAPE is specified then COORDS must also be present (see below).
-SHAPE should be used in conjunction with COORDS in the manner defined for the shape and coords attributes on an HTML4 `<area>` element.
-SHAPE must contain one of the following values: *RECT, CIRCLE, POLY*.

-COORDS (*string/O*): Specifies the coordinates in an image map for the shape of the pertinent area as specified in the SHAPE attribute.
-While technically optional, SHAPE and COORDS must both appear together to define the relevant area of image content.
-COORDS should be used in conjunction with SHAPE in the manner defined for the COORDs and SHAPE attributes on an HTML4 `<area>` element.
-COORDS must be a comma delimited string of integer value pairs representing coordinates (plus radius in the case of CIRCLE) within an image map.
-Number of coordinates pairs depends on shape: RECT: x1, y1, x2, y2; CIRC: x1, y1; POLY: x1, y1, x2, y2, x3, y3 . . .

-BEGIN (*string/O*): An attribute that specifies the point in the content file where the relevant section of content begins.
-It can be used in conjunction with either the END attribute or the EXTENT attribute as a means of defining the relevant portion of the referenced file precisely.
-It can only be interpreted meaningfully in conjunction with the BETYPE or EXTTYPE, which specify the kind of beginning/ending point values or beginning/extent values that are being used.
-The BEGIN attribute can be used with or without a companion END or EXTENT element.
-In this case, the end of the content file is assumed to be the end point.

-END (*string/O*): An attribute that specifies the point in the content file where the relevant section of content ends.
-It can only be interpreted meaningfully in conjunction with the BETYPE, which specifies the kind of ending point values being used.
-Typically the END attribute would only appear in conjunction with a BEGIN element.

-BETYPE (*string/O*): An attribute that specifies the kind of BEGIN and/or END values that are being used.
-For example, if BYTE is specified, then the BEGIN and END point values represent the byte offsets into a file.
-If IDREF is specified, then the BEGIN element specifies the ID value that identifies the element in a structured text file where the relevant section of the file begins; and the END value (if present) would specify the ID value that identifies the element with which the relevant section of the file ends.
-Must be one of the following values*: BYTE, IDREF, SMIL, MIDI, SMPTE-25, SMPTE-24, SMPTE-DF30, SMPTE-NDF30, SMPTE-DF29.97, SMPTE-NDF29.97, TIME, TCF.*

-EXTENT (*string/O*): An attribute that specifies the extent of the relevant section of the content file.
-Can only be interpreted meaningfully in conjunction with the EXTTYPE which specifies the kind of value that is being used.
-Typically the EXTENT attribute would only appear in conjunction with a BEGIN element and would not be used if the BEGIN point represents an IDREF.

-EXTTYPE (*string/O*): An attribute that specifies the kind of EXTENT values that are being used.
-For example if BYTE is specified then EXTENT would represent a byte count.
-If TIME is specified the EXTENT would represent a duration of time.
-EXTTYPE must be one of the following
-values: *BYTE, SMIL, MIDI, SMPTE-25, SMPTE-24, SMPTE-DF30, SMPTE-NDF30,
-SMPTE-DF29.97, SMPTE-NDF29.97, TIME, TCF*.

-ADMID (*IDREFS/O*): Contains the ID attribute values identifying the `<rightsMD>`, `<sourceMD>`, `<techMD>` and/or `<digiprovMD>` elements within the `<amdSec>` of the METS document that contain or link to administrative metadata pertaining to the content represented by the `<area>` element.
-Typically the `<area>` ADMID attribute would be used to identify the `<rightsMD>` element or elements that pertain to the `<area>` but it could be used anytime there is a need to link an `<area>` element with pertinent administrative metadata.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-CONTENTIDS (*URI/O*): Content IDs for the content represented by the `<mptr>` (equivalent to DIDL DII or Digital Item Identifier, a unique external ID).

 #### Area -- example